www.banklesstimes.com

 If this sounds like a lot of data to store to you then you would be right - the sheer size of Ethereum blocks and smart contracts is what provides the biggest challenge to the network.
 Big blocks mean less throughput, slower transaction speeds, and higher gas fees.

-The blockchain consensus mechanism for Bitcoin and Ethereum.
-Requires miners to solve complex mathematical problems with extensive levels of computing power to verify transactions on the network and in turn earns miners rewards.
+A consensus mechanism is how participants on a blockchain reach consensus about how to validate the transactions on the network.
+Ethereum was initially designed as a Proof of Work blockchain, like Bitcoin.
+This requires miners to solve complex mathematical problems with extensive levels of computing power to verify transactions on the network and in turn earns miners rewards.

 • Very energy consuming